Erectile dysfunction (ED) is very common affecting nearly half of men in the UK. Nevertheless it can feel like an embarrassing problem to solve.

 Conditions such as multiple sclerosis and Parkinson’s disease as well as hormonal issues like hyperthyroidism can also present problems.

-“The fact is that the process of getting an erection is complicated because it relies on the vascular, endocrine and central nervous systems and many health conditions can impede this process,” adds Stone.
+“The fact is that the process of getting an erection is complicated because it relies on the vascular, endocrine and central nervous systems and many health conditions can impede this process,” says Gillian Stone, superintendent pharmacist.

 But it’s not just physical concerns that can provoke the problem.
 Often, it’s psychological issues that are at the root of the problem with stress, anxiety and depression, as well as the medication typically prescribed to tackle them, often leading to a man’s inability to get an erection.